lmatosevic/chatgpt-cli/README.md

 ### gpt-img [api_key] [prompt] [img_out]

-This comand generates image for given prompt or content, and stores the image in provided output path or if not specified, prints the binary result on stdout.
-Some terminals like PowerShell might malform the binary content when outputing to file.
+This command generates image for given prompt or content, and stores the image in provided output path or if not specified, prints the binary result on stdout.
+Some terminals like PowerShell might corrupt the binary content when outputting to file.

 ```sh
 # with api key, prompt and output image path